sporto/elm-tutorial/010_foundations/union_types.md

 ---

 There is a lot more about Union types.
-Read more about this [here](http://elm-lang.org/guide/model-the-problem).
+If interested read more about this [here](http://elm-lang.org/guide/model-the-problem).